cudos-examples/dev-resources/minidoc/deploy-noded.md

      To do this we use the `cudos-noded` CLI to run the `tx wasm store` command which uploads the contract file to the chain.
 We set the output of that command to the `$RESULT` environment variable:
     ```console
-    STORE_RESULT=$(cudos-noded tx wasm store artifacts/<name-of-wasm-file.wasm> --from <your-wallet-name> $TESTNET_TX_FLAGS)
+    STORE_RESULT=$(cudos-noded tx wasm store ./<path-to>/artifacts/<name-of-wasm-file.wasm> --from $OWNER_TN `echo $TX_FLAGS_TN`)
     ```

 6. **Get the index of the contract file from the chain.**
-    >Cosmos blockchain store wasm contracts in an array, we need to find the index of your contract file in the array which is returned as part of the `$RESULT` of the previous command.
+    >Cosmos blockchain store wasm contracts in an array, we need to find the index of your contract file in the array which is returned as part of the `$STORE_RESULT` of the previous command.

-    While you can sift through the output of the previous command, it's easier to get the index of your smart contract on the chain, again using JQuery.
+    While you can sift through the output of the previous command, it's easier to get the index of your smart contract on the chain, here we use JQuery (`jq`) to extract it from the JSON:
     ```console
     CONTRACT_INDEX=$( echo $STORE_RESULT | jq -r '.logs[0].events[-1].attributes[-1].value' | tee /dev/tty )
     ```